 Yes.
-Each parent has an obligation to support his or her children, and a father who is the custodial parent has the right to ask for child support from the child’s mother.
+Each parent has an obligation to support their children, and a father who is the custodial parent has the right to ask for child support from the child’s mother.

 What if a parent doesn’t pay their child support?

-When a parent falls behind on his or her child support payments, the matter may be addressed in a post-judgment enforcement hearing during which the individual will be given an opportunity to explain why he or she has not kept up with the court-ordered payment schedule.
-If the non-custodial parent still does not pay, steps to enforce the order will be taken which may include garnishment of wages, tax refunds, or lottery winnings, or seizure of assets such as insurance proceeds, cars or other vehicles, or real estate.
+When a parent falls behind on their child support payments, the matter may be addressed in a post-judgment enforcement hearing during which the individual will be given an opportunity to explain why they have not kept up with the court-ordered payment schedule.
+If the noncustodial parent still does not pay, steps to enforce the order will be taken, which may include garnishment of wages, tax refunds, or lottery winnings, or seizure of assets such as insurance proceeds, cars or other vehicles, or real estate.

-If you have questions about divorce, alimony, child custody, or any other family law-related issue, contact the New Jersey office of child support and child custody lawyer Frank Tournour today.
+If you have questions about divorce, alimony, child custody or any other family law-related issue, contact the New Jersey office to speak to child support and child custody lawyer Frank Tournour today.
 He will ensure that your children’s needs are properly represented throughout the divorce process.